mohakdev/Unity-Audio-System/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to make this repo better.
+about: Report a bug to make this repository better.
 title: ''
 labels: bug
 assignees: mohakdev